 If you think minority applicants with similar qualifications to majority candidates are being overlooked at your company, it might be time to look into a technology solution.

 AI for resume screening can help reduce unconscious bias during recruiting by ignoring demographic information such as race, gender, and age.
-Learn more in our video below:

 Latest posts by Ji-A Min (see all)

 - Retail Hiring Is On The Rise: 3 Tools That Can Help - October 5, 2017